 - Please email your completed form to email@example.com.
-Please submit your response by April 10, 2020 as we will be completing an initial analysis of the data received.
-We encourage you to update us as things progress/change, and will accept additional submissions after that date to support ongoing analysis.
+We encourage you to update us as things progress/change, and will continue to accept submissions to support ongoing analysis.

 If you are not an AFA-funded arts organization – or are an individual artist – we are requesting that you voluntarily provide us with this information so we can use it in assessing the current and ongoing impacts to our arts community and how best to address them and provide support.